nsupdate-info/nsupdate.info/docs/user.rst

 An increasing number of server faults means there is either something wrong with the nameserver or the connection to it or it is rejecting the updates for your hostname.

+At the bottom of the host view, we also show the last result messages for authentication (of course only if at can be related to that host), for the client result, for the server result.
+Check if everything looks ok there.

 Adding Domains
 --------------